Are you a digital nomad looking for a new adventure in Puerto Rico?

 Isla Verda, which literally means “green island,” is a popular destination for both tourists and long-term residents due to its beautiful natural setting.

-The area is known for its pristine beaches, which contribute significantly to the expense of buying property there, especially on larger parcels of land.
+The area is known for its pristine beaches, which contribute significantly to the expense of buying property over there.

 In case you’re thinking about relocating to Puerto Rico, Isla Verde is a good option because it’s a secure area.